-In July this year, the Department for Transport sent a letter to the Chief Executive of the CTA, regarding the use of Section 19 and Section 22 Permits for Road Passenger Transport providers in Great Britain.
+In July this year, the Department for Transport sent a letter to the Chief Executive of the CTA, regarding the use of Section 19 CT Permits and Section 22 CT Permits for Road Passenger Transport providers in Great Britain.

-This letter sent a shock wave through the community transport sector and has brought out the fighting spirit not seen since the days of the Mobility Alliance in 1989.
-Community Transport Operators have mobilised To Challenge DfT And launch the ‘Mobility Matters’ Campaign.
+This letter sent a shock wave through the community transport sector and there was a worry that the outcome of what the DfT proposed, threatened to revoke CT Permits and thus CT’s all over the country would have to close down.
+Obviously, this and has brought out the fighting spirit not seen since the days of the Mobility Alliance in 1989.
+Community Transport Operators use Section 19 and 22 CT Permits and have mobilised To Challenge DfT And launch the ‘Mobility Matters’ Campaign.
 Around 200 community transport operators have pledged support for Mobility Matters

 The Mobility Matters campaign has two primary goals:

 - that DfT should undertake a full-scale, holistic review of the regulation of and sustainability of the community transport sector.
 It is acknowledged that after 40 years the regulations do need review.
 However, this should be done broadly, so that any changes are designed to achieve improvements in social value, safety, capacity and quality, not the current perverse impact; and